 Within the school, children are supported by trained Teaching Assistants.
-Two of this staff group have trained to a higher level (HLTAs), two are qualified teachers and many have developed expertise, linked to additional learning needs, through continuous professional development offered within the school or by external providers.
+We have one TA who is trained to a higher level (HLTA) and we also have two TA's who are due to commence training, one to be an e second HLTA and the other to be a trained ELSA (Emotional Learning Support Assistant).
+In addition to this, all of our TAs have developed expertise, linked to additional learning needs, through continuous professional development offered within the school or by external providers.
 This group of staff work within the classroom settings and support is offered based on needs and staff's skills.